FitsumMehari/zuir-project-mini-task/README.md

-This is now working with multer used for the file uploading and metadata-extract for the extraction of the meta data.
+This is now working with multer used for the file uploading and metadata-extract and piexifjs for the extraction of the meta data.

 use npm i before running the app.